sensu/sensu-docs/content/sensu-go/6.2/operations/control-access/rbac.md

 Sensu's role-based access control (RBAC) helps different teams and projects share a Sensu instance.
 RBAC allows you to specify actions users are allowed to take against resources, within [namespaces][12] or across all namespaces, based on roles bound to the user or to one or more groups the user is a member of.

-- **Roles** create sets of permissions (e.g. get and delete) tied to resource types. **Cluster roles** apply permissions across namespaces and include access to [cluster-wide resources][18] like users and namespaces.
+- **Roles** create sets of permissions (for example, get and delete) tied to resource types.
+**Cluster roles** apply permissions across namespaces and include access to [cluster-wide resources][18] like users and namespaces.
 - **Users** represent a person or agent that interacts with Sensu.
 Users can belong to one or more **groups**.
-- **Role bindings** assign a role to a set of users and groups within a namespace. **Cluster role bindings** assign a cluster role to a set of users and groups cluster-wide.
+- **Role bindings** assign a role to a set of users and groups within a namespace.
+**Cluster role bindings** assign a cluster role to a set of users and groups cluster-wide.

 RBAC configuration applies to [sensuctl][2], the [API][19], and the [web UI][3].